Enterprise Password Management | Delinea

 You can’t simply manage enterprise passwords manually and expect to have visibility and control or keep pace with changes in your organization.
 Consumer password protection tools don’t have the right capabilities and can’t scale to support an enterprise.
 Old-school enterprise password management software is complex, expensive to manage, and slows down your systems.
 The more complex the software, the higher the risk of failure.

+Not at all.
+Enterprise password management solutions are much more than a password manager or vault.
 To keep your corporate passwords safe, you can’t just store them in a protected password vault and hide the key.
 You also need to manage role-based access provided by those passwords and keep that access up to date.
+Enterprise solutions provide that capability.

 As people leave the organization and projects change, enterprise password management software allows you to change or remove passwords in real time.
 This is particularly important for shared accounts and systems that must be kept highly secure.
 To mitigate the risk of a data breach, enterprise-level password management solutions monitor password activity and rotate passwords regularly and automatically.